pyblish/pyblish.github.io/_posts/0000-01-08-publishing.md

 href: publishing---with-autodesk-maya
 ---

-# Publishing - with Autodesk Maya
+# Publishing - With Autodesk Maya

 > The following sections are instructions on how to get Pyblish up and running using Autodesk Maya.